 LEARN MORE ABOUT The Calgary Public Library Foundation

 YPI is an inclusive, multi-award-winning secondary school program that grows compassionate communities by connecting youth to social issues, local charities, and philanthropy at a pivotal stage in their adolescence.
 YPI engages students within their community and develops teamwork, communication, research and presentation skills.
 What do people in a student's local community really need?
 YPI doesn't tell young people the answer to this question.
 It empowers them to find it for themselves.
 Student groups are challenged to provide a presentation about a charity that is meaningful to them.
 The top group presentations compete to win a $5,000 grant for their charity.
 As this is often the first chance for students to learn philanthropy, we are proud to partner with YPI to provide grants to the winning charity and to teach young people about the value of giving.

 Story Avenue is an annual set of writing workshops held in Edmonton for all of the Grade 5 and 6 students from five Edmonton schools: Mee-Yah-Noh, Norwood, Oliver, John A. McDougall and Delton.
-The program was started in 2007 and offers professional children's authors and illustrators teach writing workshops for approximately 400 students.
+The program was started in 2007 and offers writing workshops taught by professional children's authors and illustrators for approximately 400 students.
 Session sizes are small, allowing for some one-on-one interaction between students and artists.
 Each child receives a healthy snack and also takes home the gift of a book by one of his or her instructors.
 The Werklund Foundation is proud to be a sponsor to offer Story Avenue free of charge to the schools who participate.